uc-cdis/gen3-community/CSOC_Working_Group_items/20250730-CSOC_WG_minutes.md

 * Requestor allows granting and revoking access to resources and policies.
 It is scalable, auditable, may be integrated into third party tools (e.g. zendesk), and allows you to manage complex policy combinations
 * Flexible - if you can come up with a policy, you can use requestor to grant access
 * Conrad - what does this look like in the UI?
   * Sara gave example of how they use Zendesk to manage it

 ### REMS presentation by Conrad Leonard (Australian BioCommons)

 * Conrad gave a presentation on how they use REMS to manage access to their Gen3 system.
 This is a system that they use for non-Gen3 systems and so wanted to use it for Gen3 as well.
 This is why they did not use Requestor.
-* Discussed in detail about the different handoff between Gen3 and their system
+* Discussed in detail the implementation and the different handoffs between different services
 * They will go back to review requestor and see how much additional integration they can do there.